Innocent Lies

 Innocent Lies is a 1995 thriller film directed by Patrick Dewolf and starring Stephen Dorff, Gabrielle Anwar, Adrian Dunbar and Joanna Lumley.
 It is a loose adaptation of the 1944 Agatha Christie novel Towards Zero.
-Keira Knightley, appearing in her film debut, had an early role playing the younger version of Celia Graves, the character portrayed by Anwar.
+Keira Knightley, in her film debut, plays the younger version of Celia Graves, the character portrayed by Anwar.

 Synopsis

-A British policeman travels to France in 1938, to investigate the death of one of his colleagues.
-He becomes interested by a family of wealthy Britons who live in luxury in a French coastal resort, and who were heavily involved with the dead man.
+In 1938, a British policeman travels to France to investigate the death of one of his colleagues.
+He becomes interested in a family of wealthy Britons living in a luxurious French coastal resort, who were heavily involved with the dead man.
 He soon uncovers a number of dark secrets which the family has tried to conceal.

 Cast

 In addition, Keira Knightley portrays a young Celia, while brothers Robin and Tobias Saunders appear as Celia's brothers.

+Release

+Innocent Lies opened on 24 screens in the United Kingdom on 30 June 1995 and grossed £21,649 in its opening weekend.